Matrix Exponentiation Method

 Lemma

-We prove by mathematical induction.
-The case $k=1$ is known to hold.
-Assume the statement holds for $k=m$.
-Then one can show that it also holds for $k=m+1$ as follows.
+We prove this by mathematical induction.
+The statement is true for $k=1$.
+Assume it holds for $k=m$.
+Then one can show it also holds for $k=m+1$ as follows.

 $$ \mathbf{x}_{m+1} = \dfrac{ A \mathbf{x}_{m} }{ \left\| A \mathbf{x}_{m} \right\| } = \dfrac{1}{\left\| A^{m}\mathbf{x}_{0} \right\|}\dfrac{ A (A^{m}\mathbf{x}_{0}) }{ \left\| \dfrac{A (A^{m}\mathbf{x}_{0})}{ \left\| A^{m}\mathbf{x}_{0} \right\|} \right\| } = \dfrac{A^{m+1} \mathbf{x}_{0}}{\left\| A^{m+1} \mathbf{x}_{0} \right\|} $$